List Of Value

 3 {844, Very Good Soda, Drink};

-To create a new LOV, click on the icon image38 at the top right corner of the page.
+To create a new LOV, click the * Plus* icon at the top right corner of the page.
 The LOV creation interface will open, where you can set label, name and description, choose the LOV type and define its values accordingly.

-Once completed the form, click on Preview button to enable the Test button.
+Once completed the form, click on Preview icon to see the results of your query and then on the Test icon.
 Notice that you cannot save the LOV without testing it, since this allows to detect errors before the LOV is actually used in a driver and associated to a document.
-After testing, you will be able to define which column is the actual value of the LOV, i.e., which value will be passed to the analytical driver using this LOV.
+By testing the LOV, you will be able to define which column is the actual value of the LOV, i.e. which value will be passed to the analytical driver using this LOV.
 Only one column can be the value attribute and only one column can be chosen as Descriptive attribute, while the others can be visible.
 The two figures below exhibit an example.
 Columns that are not visible can be used for correlating drivers.

 Note